w3f/Grants-Program/applications/mybank.md

 ##### Directionality Of Transactions

 Another use of Coindays is to establish the weight of trust scores assessed by transfers.
 Usually, we will deal with transactions as equivalent transactions.
 In a transaction, one party's expenditure is equal to the other party's income.
 This is no problem in itself, but in the world of digital, it is necessary to convert scalars into vectors.
-In the process of trading, the system's Coindays are always destroyed, and the original ordinary transaction
+In the process of trading, the system's Coindays are always destroyed, and the original ordinary transaction.